 The McAllen, TX market saw a rise in new home closings in April year-over-year, recovering from a drop in March 2014.
 There was a 65.1% hike in new home closings from a year earlier.
 This was after the housing market saw a 24.1% decline year-over-year in March.

-A total of 477 new homes were sold during the 12 months that ended in February, down from 513 for the year that ended in January.
+A total of 641 new homes were sold during the 12 months that ended in April, up from 613 for the year that ended in March.

-Out of all housing closings, new home closings made up 4.5%, less than the 6.5% of closings a year earlier.
-Closings of new and existing homes fell year-over-year in February after also falling in January year-over-year.
+As a percentage of overall housing closings, new home closings made up 8.9%.
+This is a lift from 5.9% of closings a year earlier.
+For new and existing homes, closings increased year-over-year in April after also increasing in March year-over-year.

 Pricing and Mortgage Trends

 In April, the average price for new home closings was $156,465, a 23.9% decline from last year.
 This fall compares to a 4.4% rise in March year-over-year.

 The average mortgage size on newly sold homes moved south year-over-year in contrast to new home prices.
 In April 2014, there was a 21.6% fall in the average mortgage size on new homes to $141,392.
 Average mortgage size jumped 6.3% in March 2014 from a year earlier.